 The UK’s changing relationship with the EU: some frequently asked questions

 The United Kingdom has left the European Union.
-Our national enquiry team regularly receives questions about the Enterprise Europe Network's role going forward and the most frequently asked are answered here.
+Our national enquiry team regularly receives questions about the implications and the most frequently asked are answered here.

 - What is the UK's current relationship with the EU?